 Current Projects (selected):

-- Associate of Applied Science transfer outcomes
+- Community college vertical and Associate in Applied Science transfer in North Carolina

-- Noncredit community college education outcomes
+- Noncredit community college education